nasa/icarous/README.md

 ### COMPILING ICAROUS

 ICAROUS makes use of the cmake build system.
 In order to setup a build, the following environment variables must be defined.
 These can be added to you `~/.bashrc` script.
+Conveniently, you can also source the SetEnv.sh script in the repository.

-- PLEXIL_HOME= absolute path to the C++/Modules/Plexil folder found in the Icarous repository.
+- PLEXIL_HOME= absolute path to the Modules/Plexil folder found in the Icarous repository.
 - OSAL_HOME= absolute path to the CFS/osal folder found in the Icarous repository.
 - JAVA_HOME= absolute path to the Java installation directory.
 Typically located under `/usr/lib/jvm/java-*`
-- NLOPT_PATH = absolute path to the nlopt library location (libnlopt.a) [Optional-only required if splines based planner is being used].
+- Optional NLOPT_PATH = absolute path to the nlopt library location (libnlopt.a) [Optional-only required if splines based planner is being used].

 ```
     $mkdir build